jsdealy/latin/miscellae/guideToLatinConversation.md

 9. When these adverbs and pronouns are not used, ne, num^ an^ nonnCy annoUy utrum, etc., are used instead.
-If the interrogative sentence con- sists of but one member, ne, nuniy and sometimes an may be used.
+If the interrogative sentence consists of but one member, ne, nuniy and sometimes an may be used.

 Quaeritur idemne sit pertinacia et perseverantia